inbloxme/keyless/README.md

 > Reset Password

 This method is used to reset the password of the user incase the user forget's their password.
-The user needs to provide any of their below mentioned wallet info to recover their private key to reencrypt and store it in the Inblox KMS.
+The user needs to provide any of their below mentioned wallet info to recover their private key to reencrypt and store it in the Safle KMS.

 `const resetPassword = keyless.resetPassword({ privateKey, seedPhrase, encryptedJson, walletPassword, newPassword });`